 Premium tax credits reduce your premium for most Marketplace policies.
 The amount of the tax credit you may receive depends on your income and the cost of Marketplace health plans in your area.

 The Marketplace will determine the expected contribution you are required to pay toward the premium for a mid-range (Silver) benchmark plan.
-The expected contribution will increase on a sliding scale based on your 2021 income.
-If your income is near the poverty level, the expected contribution you would be required to pay toward the benchmark plan is 2.07 percent of your income in 2021.
-As your income gets closer to 400% of the poverty level, the expected contribution you would be required to pay toward the benchmark plan is 9.83% of your income.
+The expected contribution will increase on a sliding scale based on your 2022 income.
+If your income is between the poverty level and 150% of the poverty level, the expected contribution you would be required to pay toward the benchmark plan is $0.
+And, once your income reaches 400% of the poverty level, the expected contribution you would be required to pay toward the benchmark plan is 8.5% of your income.